Boom in Nordic crowdsourcing takes in film, lawmaking

 "There is a spirit of working together and sharing the benefits of that work."

-In the past month since its launch, Open Ministry has collected around 140 ideas for possible laws, ranging from legalizing euthanasia to dropping daylight savings.
+In the past month since its launch, Open Ministry has collected around 140 ideas for possible laws, ranging from legalising euthanasia to dropping daylight savings.

 Finland's parliament has said it is open to any proposal with a minimum of 50,000 signatures, and Pekkanen expects the first bill from his venture to be voted on in early 2013.